pm990320/twitter-emotions/README.md

 3. `prune_data.py`
 4. `analyse_crowdsource.py`

 All data is inspectable under the `data/` path.
+If the MongoDB data archive does not work, the tweet data used is also supplied in `csv` format in this path.